drywall/customSalsa/README.md

-# customSalsa
+# customSalsa #

 CustomSalsa is a bundle of utilities for enhancing pages from Salsa Labs' Cosm product.
 It mostly consists of a large JavaScript object, called `customSalsa`, along with some basic CSS.

 ### Use at your own risk ###

-This code is highly experimental at this point and not recommended for live sites.
+This code is *highly experimental* at this point and not recommended for live sites.
 It's more of a public sandbox at the moment.

-### How would I use it? ###
+### How would you use it? ###

 If you're feeling brave, feel free to clone/fork and play around.
 You'll need an environment that supports Grunt and Compass in order to do much.

-Use the `grunt` commands to compile CSS and minify JS as needed.
+Use the `grunt` commands (watch/css/js) to compile CSS and minify JS as needed.

-js.src/customSalsa.js is where the guts live.
+[js.src/customSalsa.js](js.src/customSalsa.js) is where the guts live.
 Basically, that file creates an singleton JS object `customSalsa` that in turn loads v1.11.2 of jQuery as the object `jQ` (rather than the more-familiar `$` or `jQuery`).
 This prevents collisions of problems with the ancient (1.3.2) version of jQuery that Salsa automatically loads.

 Once `customSalsa` is instantiated, use main.js to start invoking various methods that will do various and interesting things to your Salsa pages.
 See [main.js](main.js) for a very basic example.

-So basically: include js.dist/library.js in your template, then edit and include js.dist/main.js as well.
-For styling, add your css/style.css to your template, too.
+So basically: include [js.dist/library.js](js.dist/library.js) in your template, then edit to your own needs and include js.dist/main.js as well.
+For styling, add your own version of [css/style.css](css/style.css) to your template as well, compiling it from the sass files.

 ### Method & Property Inventory ###

+This is a rough overview of the methods and properties of the `customSalsa` object that is created.

 ##### settings #####